Zog (children's book): Television adaptation

 Magic Light Pictures produced a half-hour television adaptation, also known as Zog.
-Directed by Max Lang, it was broadcast on Christmas Day 2018 at 4:50 PM on BBC One.
+Directed by Max Lang, it was broadcast on Christmas Day 2018 on BBC One.
 Magic Light previously adapted five other Donaldson/Scheffler books for the BBC, including The Gruffalo, The Gruffalo's Child, Room on the Broom, Stick Man and The Highway Rat.
 It won the 2018 International Emmy for Kids Animation.

 Home media

 Zog was released on DVD on 11 February 2019 in the United Kingdom.